osbornba/DataProducts_Presentation/Project_1.md

 Shiny App
 ========================================================
 The app displays a histogram of Normally distributed data points with mean and standard deviation provided by the user.
-Example output:
+Example output for mu=0 and sigma=1:

+***

 ```r
 mu<-0; sigma<-1; x<-rnorm(1000, mu, sigma); hist(x, main='Normal')